json420/degu/doc/tutorial.rst

 {'transfer-encoding': 'chunked'}

-We can easily iterate through the ``(data, extension)`` tuples for each chunk in the chunk encoded response like this:
+We can easily iterate through the ``(data, extension)`` tuples for each chunk in the response body like this:

 >>> for (data, extension) in response.body:
 ...     print((data, extension))